jlebrijo/prun-ops/README.md

 * `cap [stg] rake[TASK]` execute any rake task in server provided as TASK (i.e.: cap production rake[db:version])

 ### Monitoring

-Recommend to configure your Rails server with [PRUN Chef recipe](https://github.com/jlebrijo/prun-cfg).

 At this moment we are implementing [NewRelic](http://newrelic.com/) monitoring, including as dependency ['newrelic_rpm'](https://github.com/newrelic/rpm) gem.
 To configure yourproject you just need to create an account at [NewRelic](http://newrelic.com/)  and follow the instructions (creating a 'config/newrelic.yml file with your license_key).